Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 cross-belt-drive

-• This types of belt drives, the belt is employing when two parallel shafts have to rotate in the opposite direction.
+• In this type of belt drive, the belt is employed when two parallel shafts have to rotate in the opposite direction.
 At the junction where the belts cross, it rubs against itself and wears off.

 • To avoid excessive wear, the shafts must be placed at a maximum distance from each other and operated at very low speeds.